cyface-de/android-backend/README.md

 #### Content Provider Authority

-You need to set the same provider when creating a `DataCapturingService` as well as in your `AndroidManifest.xml`.
+You need to set a provider and to make sure you use the same provider everywhere:

 * The `AndroidManifest.xml` is required to override the default content provider as declared by the persistence project.
 This needs to be done by each SDK integrating